 Exhibitions of Monet and Van Gogh are well known to draw huge crowds and long queues all around the world.
 What is the compelling allure of their paintings?
 What is the context that nurtured these talented artists?

 French Impressionism arose at a time of great change and the paintings often depict scenes of leisure in public parks, gardens and social spaces of entertainment.
 Yet they also depict the work that goes into these pleasurable pursuits; such as the hard work of ballerinas’ rehearsals and laundresses keeping fashions beautiful.
 The artists of Australian Impressionism were thought to be the first to capture a real Australian landscape in oil paint, evoking many fascinating insights into the life and times of the late 1800s and early 1900s.

 These periods of art were a key moment in their histories.
 Find out more about these well-known exceptional masterpieces and explore the stories behind artists, composers and musicians who created these famous works in the new Art + Music Insight series; Elevenses at The Joan, happening October 14 & 21.

-Stuart Ayres MP, Member for Penrith today announced that the 2019 Loca...
+Stuart Ayres MP Member for Penrith welcomes the announcement that smal...

 The Fly into July challenge is designed to encourage people of all abilities...